How To Make Hand Wrapping Effective, Not Magical

 The commonly held belief that certain hand wrapping techniques increase a fighters punching ability or holds some secret to having knockout power is false.
 Or, at the very least, it is greatly overstated.
 As long as they're legal, hand wraps do not increase punching power.

 To start with, a good hand wrap is capable of doing two things.
-First and foremost, it should protect the fighter’s hands and give him a certain comfort level or sense of security in knowing that he can punch with full force and not hurt his fists.
-Secondly, if it is executed properly, a quality hand wrap job can also secure a fighter’s fists in a way that will allow him to punch with full force and not feel it in the bones and joints of his hand.
-The amount of confidence that a fighter has in his ability to punch, injury-free, is critical.
-Otherwise, he might hesitate to load-up with punches he thinks might damage to his hands.
-A fighter has to feel fully confident in his ability to punch with authority, be aggressive and still have his hands protected.
-That, in and of itself, can improve a fighters punching ability, but the amount of gauze and tape the trainer uses in the hand wrap or the way he goes about wrapping, does not make a fighter punch harder.
+First and foremost, it should protect the fighter’s hands and give him a certain comfort level or sense of security in knowing that they can punch with full force and not hurt their fists.
+Secondly, if it is executed properly, a quality hand wrap can also secure a fighter’s fists in a way that will allow them to punch with full force and not feel it in the bones and joints of their hand.
+The amount of confidence that a fighter has in their ability to punch injury-free is critical.
+Otherwise, he might hesitate to load-up with punches he thinks might bring damage to their hands.
+A fighter has to feel fully confident in thier ability to punch with authority and be aggressive while remaining properly protected.
+That, in and of itself, can improve a fighter's punching ability, but the amount of gauze and tape the trainer uses in the hand wrap or the way he goes about wrapping, does not make a fighter punch harder.
 All of this is assuming that the hand wrapping technique being employed is legal and doesn't go outside the bounds of the regulatory commission guidelines.

-Some trainers and coaches like to make more out of hand wrapping technique than there actually is to it.
-Yes, you want a sensible, quality wrap, but too many fancy techniques is little more than marketing hype.
-Some people in boxing create a mystique around being able to produce a magic hand wrap that will improve a fighter's chances of getting a knock out.
-The illusion that he is some sort of “hand wrap master” is simply an attempt to create a demand for this individual’s special services.
-Yes, there are people in boxing that apply the physical science behind wrapping hands well.
-They are dedicated and focused on what they do, but there is no magic and no foul-proof wrap.
+Some trainers and coaches like to make more out of hand wrapping technique than there actually is.
+Yes, you want a sensible, quality wrap, but too many fancy techniques is just hype.
+Some people in the industry create a mystique around being able to produce a magic hand wrap that will improve a fighter's chances of getting a knockout.
+The illusion that they are some sort of “hand wrap master” is simply an attempt to create a demand for this individual’s special services.
+Yes, there are people in boxing that apply the physical science behind wrapping hands and they do it well.
+They are dedicated and focused on what they do, but there is no magical or foul-proof wrap.

-The overarching goal is to protect your fighter’s hands to the best of your ability and to give him the sense of security that he can punch and not have to worry about pain or injury.
+The overarching goal is to protect your fighter’s hands to the best of your ability and to give them the sense of security that they can punch and not worry about pain or injury.
 That's it.
 If you're also incorporating some special techniques to make a fighter believe you're giving him an edge, that serves a purpose and that's fine too, but don't get caught up in the idea that you have to do something special in order to get your fighter the win.
 That won't happen with a hand wrap job.

-If you don't agree that's okay.
+Don't agree?
+That's okay!
 Maybe you should also consider hiring somebody special to carry your spit bucket too because they have a secret way of hauling spit that helps rejuvenate your fighter in-between rounds.
-This is not to disrespect or disprove anybody out there who consider themselves a wrapping expert or specialist.
-Some things just don't require a degree in rocket science...just common sense.
+This is not to disrespect or disprove anybody out there who considers themselves a wrapping expert or specialist.
+Some things just don't require a degree in rocket science... just common sense.
 A good hand wrap is comprehensive, clean and protective, but basic.
-The secret to wrapping hands, is to taking your time and be confident in doing it.
+The secret to wrapping hands is this: take your time and be confident in what you're doing.
 If you're unsure, do some homework and practice.

 The secret is out.
 There is no magic formula.